-The strain PS128 was identified as Lactobacillus plantarum .
-L. plantarum is generally recognized as safe for consumption by major regulatory bodies.
+PS128 is identified as Lactobacillus plantarum , generally recognized as safe for consumption by major regulatory bodies.

 PS128 is not genotoxic nor resistant to antibiotics .
 It meets EFSA food safety standards.

 None of PS128's many human and animal trials has shown significant negative side effects from using the strain.